Strong Determinism: The Mandelbrot World

-\subsection{The Mandelbrot World}
+\section{The Mandelbrot World}

-Let us consider a more interesting toy example, where there is a significant contrast between the complexity of the phenomena and the simplicity of the laws.
+To obtain a more concrete understanding of strong determinism, let us consider a toy example, where there is a significant contrast between the complexity of the phenomena and the simplicity of the laws.
 The example is from the study of fractal geometry and complex dynamical systems.
 Here I follow the discussion in \cite[sect.
 3.2]{chenandgoldstein}.